GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/uses-passive-event-listeners/index.md

 {% include 'content/lighthouse-best-practices/scoring.njk' %}

-## Add passive event listeners to improve scrolling performance
+## How to add passive event listeners to improve scrolling performance

 Add the `passive` flag to all of the event listeners that Lighthouse has identified.